VelvetVortex880/Minecraft-Learner/README.md

 ## Usage

-Once the bot is online it will log into the Minecraft server and connect to the Python server.
-You can send instructions to the server over WebSockets or modify `server.py` to use GPT/TogetherAI for natural language conversion.
-Sending the message `train` will run a dummy training loop for the RL model and save it to `model.pt`.
+Once the bot is online it logs into the Minecraft server and starts sending observations to the Python server.
+The server chooses an action with its PPO policy and sends it back to the bot.
+Transitions are recorded in the `rl.db` database and the model is updated regularly.
+You can adapt `server.py` to plug in language models or additional reward logic.

 ## Building a Windows installer